uzak/csX114/content.en/docs/Course/02_python_and_data.md

 "Hello" + " World"  # Evaluates to "Hello World"
 ```

-You can execute several statements in one line (and expressions).
+You can execute several statements (expressions) in one line.
 Don't do that!
 Stick to one idea/task/expression per line.
+That way it will be easier to understand.

 # Data

-Data refers to information or values that a computer program
-processes, stores, or manipulates.
-It can be as simple as a single
-number or as complex as a collection of multimedia files.
-In
-programming, data is categorized into **data types**, which define the kind of value and what operations can be performed on it.
+Data refers to information or values that a computer program processes, stores, or manipulates.
+It can be as simple as a single number or as complex as a collection of multimedia files.
+In programming, data is categorized into **data types**, which define the kind of value and what operations can be performed on it.

+Kinds of data types:
+  * **Primitive**: Basic, indivisible data types like integers, floats, and booleans.
+  * **Structured**: Organized collections of data, like arrays, lists, and objects.

-An operator is a symbol or keyword in programming that performs an
-action or operation on data (called operands).
-For example, + is an
-operator that adds two numbers.
+Hand in hand with data types go operators.
+An operator is a symbol or keyword in programming that performs an action or operation on data (called operands).
+For example, + is an operator that adds two numbers.

 ## Numeric